pjechris/SimpleHTTP/README.md

 }
 ```

-This defines a `Request.login(_:)` method which create a request targeting "login" endpoint by sending a `UserBody` and expecting a `UserResponse` as response.
+This defines a `Request.login(_:)` method which create a request targeting "login" path by sending a `UserBody` and expecting a `UserResponse` as response.

 ### Sending a request